“Some of your own people hate you.

 But they will not drink the wine they produce.

-What's wrong with sitting "contented"?
+What's wrong with being "contented"?
 After all, are we not in a

 spiritual paradise?
 Are we not rich and well fed spiritually because